 Muskogee, Oklahoma: World War II Sub - U.S.S.
 Batfish

-A World War II sub that sank three Nazi subs plus 11 other vessels.
+A World War II sub that sank three Nazi subs, displayed on dry land.
 312 feet long.
-On dry land!

 Visitor Tips and News About World War II Sub - U.S.S.
 Batfish